Nitrogen management

 Instinct® is a nitrification inhibitor.
 It works by slowing down the conversion of ammonum into nitrate.
 Nitrate can be lost from soils and into the environment by leaching or greenhouse gases.

-The benefits of Instinct nitrogen stabilizer
+The benefits of Instinct nitrogen stabiliser

 • Improving efficiency and productivity